-Stephen Halbrook has been engaged in civil litigation and criminal defense since 1978, particularly regarding constitutional issues involving Federalism and Bill of Rights guarantees.
-Represents firearm associations, manufacturers, importers, dealers, and owners in administrative, civil, and criminal proceedings under federal, state, and local law, with a major focus on ATF compliance.
+Stephen Halbrook has been engaged in civil litigation and criminal defense since 1978, particularly regarding constitutional issues involving Federalism, the Second Amendment, and other Bill of Rights guarantees.
+Represents firearm associations, manufacturers, importers, dealers, and owners in administrative, civil, and criminal proceedings under federal, state, and local law.

 Member of Virginia State Bar, District of Columbia Bar, U.S. Supreme Court, U.S. Courts of Appeals - all circuits, other federal courts.
-Testified in U.S. Senate and House Committees on the Sportsmen’s Heritage and Recreational Enhancement (SHARE) Bill, the Fix NICS Act, numerous other firearm bills, and on the nominations of Eric Holder and Sonia Sotomayor.
+Testified in U.S. Senate and House Committees on numerous firearm bills and on the nominations of executive and Supreme Court nominees.

 Georgetown University Law Center, J.D.
 (1978); Florida State University, Ph.D.
 Philosophy (1972).
 Assistant Professor of Philosophy 1972-81, George Mason University, Howard University, Tuskegee University.
 Senior Fellow, The Independent Institute.

 Supreme Court cases won

 Argued Castillo v.
 U.S., 530 U.S. 120 (2000); Printz v.
 U.S., 521 U.S. 898 (1997); U.S. v.
 Thompson/Center Arms Co., 504 U.S. 505 (1992).
 Co-counsel in Small v.
 U.S., 544 U.S. 385 (2005), and for NRA in McDonald v.
 Chicago, 561 U.S. 742 (2010).
 Counsel for amici curiae 55 Senators, the Senate President, and 250 Representatives in D.C. v.
 Heller, 554 U.S. 570 (2008).